tomscag/climate_temporal_networks/data/README.md

 4) Join all the file with ncrcat *.nc All.nc

 Important:

-Climate models sometime use different calendars, for example Hadley Centre models in CMIP6 use a 360 day calendar, where every month has exactly 30 days.
+Climate models use different calendars, for example Hadley Centre models in CMIP6 use a 360 day calendar, where every month has exactly 30 days.
-Some models use a fixed 365-day calendar, and others include leap-years.
+Most of them use a fixed 365-day calendar, and others include leap-years.
+See here for a detailed description of model's calendars: https://loca.ucsd.edu/loca-calendar/

 awi_cm_1_1_mr: include leap years
 CESM2: fixed 365 days/year